Bartering experience built for mobile & tablet (iOS)

 ✅ Cleaned up the overall layout for a cohesive experience.

-Learnings & next steps
+Takeaways & next steps

-It’s Okay to Pivot
+It’s okay to pivot

 At the start of the project, my teammates and I had the intention of prioritizing the community bonding/social interaction aspect of this app by using bartering as a tool.
 After our user interviews and new findings, we quickly abandoned this approach and re-evaluated the new priorities.

-What about Monetization?
+What about monetization?

--Raise funds by aligning with a foundation and their grants
+Raise funds by aligning with a foundation and their grants

--Exist under an umbrella of a mutual aid, non-profit
+Exist under an umbrella of a mutual aid, non-profit

--Utilize crowdfunding platforms
+Utilize crowdfunding platforms